 - Think about the end of the game–will you all work together for a goal, or will there be a winner?
 What does winning look like?

 - Are there any rules we need to know about?

 It doesn’t matter if you’re using a fly swatter to slap the tops of tin cans around the house, or if you’re laying on your bellies trying to slide plastic dishes into a masking tape circle.
 What matters is that you’re allowing your child to think the game through, and be in charge of making it happen.
 This is so empowering for a child!

-3. Go Outside without a Purpose
+3. Go Outside Just for Fun

 Head outside and sit and read or something while your kids play.
 Let them figure out what to do and how to do it.
 Of course you’ll be keeping an eye on them to make sure they’re not throwing apples into the road or tying the toddler up to the tree, but unless there’s a huge issue, try to let them be.

 There’s something about fresh air and open spaces that inspire creativity.

 Music encourages kids to move.
 Turn on some good music and let everyone move around to their heart’s content.
 There’s no special steps to learn, or way this needs to look.
 Just let them be free and enjoy moving in new ways.

 It’s also fun to bring out some simple accessories during this movement time.
 Silk scarves and bubbles add a new layer of fun, but you certainly don’t need them.

 Try to play a variety of tempos, so your kids can hear the changes and possibly change their movement accordingly.
 There’s some great classic music that encourages movement, like The Carnival of the Animals .